thobl/run/INDEX.md

 ```

 The ``echo`` command itself adds the two given values and writes them
-to starboard output.
+to standard output.
 The run module takes this result and writes it
 to the provided file instead.
 Thus, executing this example creates
 six files with different values for a and b, each of which contains
 the sum of a and b as content.